afkar-gg/Roblox-Scripts/(Final)-Roblox-Joki-Proxy/README.md

 Use this URL in your Roblox UI script's config.

-- Should be look like this on Discord (after setul the roblox script)
+- Should be look like this on Discord (after setup the roblox script)

 ![Discord](https://raw.githubusercontent.com/afkar-gg/Roblox-Scripts/refs/heads/Readme-Assets/(Final)-Roblox-Joki-Proxy/IMG_20250627_115836.png)
 ---